Highlights Of The Program

 • Minimizing dsRNA byproducts by tuning IVT templates and coding composition for clean mRNA

-• Hybridizing RIG-I ligands to the mRNA 3’UTR to deliver controllable innate co-stimulation
+• Hybridising RIG-I ligands to the mRNA 3'-UTR to deliver controllable innate co-stimulation

-• Balancing translation with type I IFN signaling to boost T and B cell responses
+• Balancing translation with type I IFN signalling to boost T- and B-cell responses

 • Lowering purification requirements to avoid inflammatory side effects of dsRNA by-products